keyestudio/KS3025-KS3025F-Keyestudio-Raspberry-Pi-Pico-Learning-Kit-Complete-Edition-Python/2. Python_Tutorial/Project 22   Dimming Light.md

 6.  **Test Result**

 The code used in this project is saved in the file KS3025 Keyestudio Raspberry Pi Pico Learning Kit Complete Edition\\2.
-Windows System\\1.
+Windows System\\1.Python\_Tutorial\\2.
-Python\_Tutorial\\2.
 Python Projects\\Project 22：Dimming Light.
-You can
-move the code to anywhere, for example, we can save the code in the Disk(D), the route is D:\\2.
+You can move the code to anywhere, for example, we can save the code in the Disk(D), the route is D:\\2.
 Python Projects.

 Open“Thonny”, click“This computer”→“D:”→“2.
-Python Projects”→“Project
-22：Dimming Light”.
-And double left-click the“Project\_22.2\_Dimming\_Light.py”.
+Python Projects”→“Project 22：Dimming Light”.
+And double left-click the “Project\_22.2\_Dimming\_Light.py”.

 ![](/media/a9b04adef7ed5ed1429a923974241984.png)